lpkg/WMMSE-deep-unfolding/README.md

-## Proposed unfolded WMMSE algorithm
+## Proposed deep unfolded WMMSE algorithm
 Algorithm 1 reports the pseudocode of the unfoldable WMMSE and Fig 1 depicts the overall neural network architecture.

 ![](pseudocode_unfoldable_WMMSE.png)